automl/SMAC3/doc/options.rst

         {parameter_name_1=value_1, ..., parameter_name_N=value_N}

 .. note::
-        The PCS-format of *SMAC3* differs from that of the JAVA-based *SMAC2*.
+        The PCS-format of *SMAC3* differs from that of the JAVA-based *SMAC2* in syntax and capacities of the forbidden clauses.

 .. _instance:
 .. _feature: